abemelvin/tiamat/README.md

 1. Gateway

 * Receives all IP packets entering or leaving the intranet.
-Applies a pre-configured routing table to all received IPpackets to determine which host to deliver to.
+Applies a pre-configured routing table to all received IP packets to determine which host to deliver to.
 IPv4 forwarding is enabled.

 2. Firewall